tezxjs/TezX/docs/98.Toolkit/2. Helpers/Devtools.md

 # 📊 TezX DevTools

-> Developer-friendly diagnostics panel for TezX apps.
-Inspect routes, middleware, env variables, cookies, and add custom debug tabs.
+> Developer-friendly diagnostics and inspector panel for TezX-based applications.
+Plug in to see routes, middlewares, env variables, cookies, and add your own custom debug tabs.

 ---